 Alas, Chalmers is trapped.
 Of all the explanations we’ve reviewed above, he prefers Tononi’s Integrated Information Theory because it holds that consciousness is fundamental a part of the universe—like matter and energy.
 “If you can’t explain consciousness in terms of the existing fundamentals—space, time, mass, charge—then as a matter of logic, you need to expand the list,” he says.
 “The natural thing to do is to postulate consciousness itself as something fundamental, a fundamental building block of nature.”

 Do you realize what he is saying?
-Although the materialists are incapable of questioning materialism, they can postulate entirely new, fundamental material!!!
+Although he is incapable of questioning materialism he can, like Tegmark with a fifth phase of matter and like Koch and Tononi with their pan-psychic charge, postulate entirely new, fundamental material.

 Other philosophers, such as John Searle, professor of Philosophy of Mind and Language and Professor of the Graduate School at the University of California, Berkeley, are not so optimistic about ITT.
 Much to his credit, he acknowledges the incoherence of explanations such as the one given above by Chalmers.
 (Photons might have some element of raw, subjective feeling?!
 What in the world…?)